short-term loans background image

 But they can also:

-How do instant Short-term loans work?
+How do instant short-term loans work?

-Will I qualify for a Short-term loan?
+Will I qualify for a short-term loan?

-You’ll generally need to:
+You will generally need to:

 • Be 18 or older

-• Have a valid South African ID
+• Have valid South African identification

-Are Short-term loans expensive?
+Are short-term loans expensive?

 • An initiation fee

-• A monthly service fee
+• A monthly service fee, where applicable

-The dangers of Short-term loans
+The dangers of short-term loans

 The main risks are: